-Wake County Smart Start was awarded and has received \$6,951,235 and expended \$6,716,552 under a current year Smart Start contract with NCPC.
+Wake County Smart Start was awarded and has received \$7,710,047 under a current year Smart Start contract with NCPC.
 The unexpended balance of this contract is subject to reversion to the State.
-Wake County Smart Start has refunded \$234,683 of this contract to the State based on financial status reports submitted to NCPC subsequent to June 30, 2020.
-In addition, Wake County Smart Start returned \$3,120 of a prior year financial assistance contract to the State during the year ended June 30, 2020.
+Wake County Smart Start has refunded \$295,900 of this contract to the State based on financial status reports submitted to NCPC subsequent to June 30, 2021.
+In addition, the Wake County Smart Start has refunded \$8,018 of a previous contract during the year ended June 30, 2021.